containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 #### Issue

-Podman Desktop might be displaying "No Containers" as shown below despite active containers runnning in the background.
+Podman Desktop might display "No Containers" as shown below, even if there are active containers running in the background.
 ![img](../img/containers_error.png)

 #### Solution